msr8/discordcatbot/readme.md

 # Introduction
-This is a WIP (Work in progress) discord bot which sends a random cute animal pic (mostly a cat) every hour.
+This is a WIP (Work in progress) discord bot that sends a random cute animal pic (mostly a cat) every hour.
 I plan to get it fully up and running within 2 weeks, so if you're intersted in adding this bot to your server, be sure to star this repository!

 <br>